ayushishrotriya/tfscripts/ReadME.md

 * VPC module created and .tfvars container value of variables.
 * First do aws configure to add Access Key ID and Secret Access Key of AWS IAM user.
 * Update variable details if needed to updated.
-If ok with same configuration then please proceed with belo steps.
+If ok with same configuration then please proceed with below steps.
 * terraform init to initialize terraform module and provider.
 * terraform plan and terraform apply.